SurDno/Uncut/README.md

 ## Gameplay Changes
 * Restored an ability to heal injured teammates using bandages instead of medkits.
-* Brought back artifact-dropping boxes and cases.
-These were a concept in SoC which clearly made it to CS (devs hid the boxes all around the maps) but since no maps have artifacts in drop lists, the containers are essentially empty in vanilla.
-  - [~] Since the artifact drop was removed early on, way before artifact overhaul, SoC artifacts have been replaced with CS artifacts, with drop chance depending on rarity and price.
-Rarest artifacts (namely Firefly, Fire, Goldfish and Snowflake) never drop from containers, just the way most rare SoC artifacts don't.
-  - [+] Made own progression with rarer artifacts dropping on norther locations, similar to the way artifact progression is implemented in SoC and the way ammo progression is implemented in CS.

 ## Quest Changes
-* **NEW** - Find the migration map — descend into the Agroprom Undeground to find the lost migration map.
+* NEW - Find the migration map — descend into the Agroprom Undeground to find the lost migration map.
 The quest is given by Inquisitor on Duty base.
-  - [+] Added a previously missing reward - a pack of AP 5,45 ammo and 1500 RU.
+** [+] Added a previously missing reward - a pack of AP 5,45 ammo and 1500 RU.
 It was originally a flash drive with data on modifying the gas exhaust of a machine gun as well as GP-25 Koster, but that was later transferred to Hermit's quest and this one was left rewardless.
-  - [~] Changed dialogue from early draft written by programmers to the one that is way richer in details.
+** [~] Changed dialogue from early draft written by programmers to the one that is way richer in details.
 This is a recreation of the way the text would have been if game designers were ever rewriting it for final game.
 * Restored a requirement to capture the other Cordon level changer and Agroprom level changer in the last phase of Clear Sky Faction War. - SurDno

 ## Character Changes